-The answer is effective international cooperation in managing migration to ensure that its benefits are most widely distributed, and the human rights of all concerned properly protected.
+The answer is effective international cooperation in managing migration to ensure that its benefits are most widely distributed, and that the human rights of all concerned are properly protected.

-But from ample experience, I can assure you that most people prefer to realize their aspirations at home.
+From my experience, I can assure you that most people prefer to realize their aspirations at home.

-We must work together to make sure that they can do so.
+We must work together; development cooperation must be oriented in such a way to make sure that they can do so.